Revocable Anonymous Credentials from Attribute-Based Encryption: Anonymity

 \subsection{CCA-secure Encryption Algorithm}

 The CCA-secure encryption algorithm is specified by the following steps: \begin{itemize} \item The decrypting party (prover) shall choose a random number $r_{c}$ and send it to the encrypting party. \item Received $r_{c}$, the encrypting party (verifier) chooses an access structure $AP$ and a secret $K_{c}$ and concatenates them to form the string $r_{c}||K_{c}||AP$ \item The encrypting party runs the encryption algorithm of the original CP-WATERS-KEM or of the modified schema with revocation to get a random secret and the ciphertext.
-The seed $r_{c}||K_{c}||AP$ is used as a source of randomness for the encryption algorithm with $u=PRG(H^\prime(r_{c}||K_{c}||AP),l)$, where PRG is a pseudo random generator, $l$ is the length of the returned random bit string ($u \in \{0,1\}^l$) and $H^\prime$ is a collision-resistant hash function. \begin{itemize} \item The random secret is $e(g,g)^{\alpha s}$ for CP-WATERS-KEM or $(e(acc_V,g)^\alpha e(g^b,g^{\gamma^{n+1}}))^s$ for the modified CP-WATERS-KEM.
-The encrypting party keeps it private and uses in the next step. \item The encrypting party releases the ABKEM ciphertext $C_{ABKEM}$. \end{itemize} \item The encrypting party uses random secret above for XORing the concatenation $r_{c}||K_{c}$ \begin{itemize} \item Transform $r_{c}||K_{c}$ into bytes (octects). \item Using the pseudo random generator $PRG$, get $r=PRG(H(e(g,g)^{\alpha s}),l)$ for CP-WATERS-KEM or $r=PRG(H([e(acc_V,g)^\alpha e(g^b,g^{\gamma^{n+1}})]^s),l)$ for the modified CP-WATERS-KEM, with $H$ being a collision-resistant hash function. \item Finally, compute $C = r \oplus (K_{c}||r_{c})$ \end{itemize} \end{itemize}
+The seed $r_{c}||K_{c}||AP$ is used as a source of randomness for the encryption algorithm with $\mathtt{u \leftarrow PRG(H^\prime(r_{c}||K_{c}||AP),\lambda)}$, where $\mathtt{PRG}$ is a pseudo random generator, $\lambda$ is the length of the returned random bit string ($u \in \{0,1\}^l$) and $H^\prime$ is a collision-resistant hash function. \begin{itemize} \item The random secret is $e(g,g)^{\alpha s}$ for CP-WATERS-KEM or $(e(acc_V,g)^\alpha e(g^b,g^{\gamma^{n+1}}))^s$ for the modified CP-WATERS-KEM.
+The encrypting party keeps it private and uses in the next step. \item The encrypting party releases the ABKEM ciphertext $C_{ABKEM}$. \end{itemize} \item The encrypting party uses random secret above for XORing the concatenation $r_{c}||K_{c}$ \begin{itemize} \item Transform $r_{c}||K_{c}$ into bytes (octects). \item Using the pseudo random generator $PRG$, get